tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/search-documents.md

       "@search.nextPageParameters": { (request body to fetch the next page of results if not all results could be returned in this response and Search was called with POST)
-        "count": ... (value from request body if present), "facets": ... (value from request body if present), "filter": ... (value from request body if present), "highlight": ... (value from request body if present), "highlightPreTag": ... (value from request body if present),
+        "count": ... (value from request body if present), "facets": ... (value from request body if present), "featuresMode" : ... (value from request body if present), "filter": ... (value from request body if present), "highlight": ... (value from request body if present), "highlightPreTag": ... (value from request body if present),